Generic name: meperidine (oral/injection) [ me-PER-i-deen ]

 problems with your gallbladder, adrenal gland, or thyroid;

 sickle cell anemia; or

-curvature of the spine that affects breathing.
+abnormal curvature of the spine that affects breathing.

-How should I take meperidine?
+How should I use meperidine?

-Meperidine may be habit-forming, even at regular doses.
-Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-MISUSE OF NARCOTIC MEDICATION CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
-Selling or giving away meperidine is against the law.
+Never share opioid medicine with another person, especially someone with a history of drug abuse or addiction.
+MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Keep the medication in a place where others cannot get to it.
+Selling or giving away opioid medicine is against the law.